- Includes Employee X, Employee Y, and Employee Z

 Why is Fine-Grained Access Control Important?

 In cloud computing, the ability to store large amounts of information together is a substantial competitive advantage.
-However, this data can vary in terms of type, source, and security level — particularly when taking into account regulations relating to customer data or financial information.
+However, this data can vary in terms of type, source, and security level — particularly when taking into account data security compliance laws and regulations relating to customer data or financial information.

 How is Fine-Grained Access Control Used?